If you lack opportunity, then sweat equity.

 The reason, I propose, is a misrepresentation of what matters.
 People want to be comfortable.
 They actively avoid anything that demands them to feel pain or sweat.
 This weakness is a learned behaviour.
 We learn being safe in a little room with a few windows and a screen is the best way to live.
 In doing so we grow frail in body and spirit behind a desk longing for a connection to something we’ve forgotten.
 Something deep and primal – the need to experience what it means to endure and grow.
 This is how we find ourselves.
 We follow our ancestral calling and we use our full selves in what we do, not simply a single part.

-If school tells everyone to get a degree, then everyone has one.
+If a school tells everyone to get a degree, then everyone has one.
 They stop being special and become standard, driving impossible competition for inexperienced youth to live up to as they enter the world buried in debt they can’t pay.

 How did this happen?